Skip to content

 Aix-en-Provence (35 minutes by TGV station), Bouches-du-Rhone

 Domaine de Lamanon is a 600 m² Provençal mas in the Alpilles, with foundations dating to the end of the 15th century.
-Typically Provençal in exterior and facade, the mas takes on the appearance of a small chateau thanks to its richly-finished interiors, with a stream running through the middle of the estate.
-The venue-hire fee at €12,500 covers exclusive privatisation of the entire 20-hectare estate, the seven-bedroom Mas accommodating 15 guests, five hectares of landscaped gardens, swimming pool with planted walls, and furniture for 15 people.
-Multiple outdoor ceremony settings across the verdant 20-hectare grounds support the intimate-format on-site list.
+Typically Provençal in exterior and façade, the mas takes on the appearance of a small château thanks to its richly finished interiors, with a stream running through the middle of the estate.
+The venue-hire fee at €12,500 covers exclusive privatisation of the entire 20-hectare estate, the seven-bedroom mas accommodating 15 guests, five hectares of landscaped gardens, a swimming pool with planted walls, and furniture for 15 people.
+Multiple outdoor ceremony settings across the grounds suit an intimate on-site list.

 Why We Love It